oracle/odpi/samples/README.txt

     string value.
 This is the name used in a CREATE DIRECTORY command.

-  - Run 'make clean' and 'make' to build the tests
+  - Run 'make clean' and 'make' to build the samples

-  - Run SQL*Plus as SYSDBA and create the test suite SQL objects with sql/SetupTest.sql.
+  - Run SQL*Plus as SYSDBA and create the sample SQL objects with sql/SetupTest.sql.
 The syntax is:

       sqlplus / as sysdba @SetupTest <odpicuser> <password> <dirname> <dirpath>

-    where the parameters are the names you choose to run the tests.
+    where the parameters are the names you choose to run the samples.

     The <odpicuser>, <password>, and <dirname> values should match the ODPIC_TEST_CONN_USERNAME, ODPIC_TEST_CONN_PASSWORD and